-But let me posit something else, which is that it wouldn't be unreasonable to give people a break for looking forward to watching the wedding.
+But let me posit something else, which is that it wouldn't be unreasonable to give people a break for looking forward to watching the royal wedding.

 Moreover, I keep hearing that (some) Americans are more interested in this wedding than (many) actual British people, which I'm sure is true, and which makes sense as well.
 Let me ask this: How often do you read about the British monarchy from the incredibly America-focused American popular-culture machine?
-I would venture to say that the answer is probably that you don't hear about them all that often.
+I would venture to say that relatively speaking, the answer is probably that you don't hear about them all that often.

-But everything has ups and downs, and the trade-off here is that what you don't get with this approach is any sort of remove that allows the romanticizing of public figures in the way you can romanticize them when they talk a lot less.
-This is not to condone the romanticizing of celebrities as a good thing, but again, it's not something that's been ginned up for this wedding, and it far predates Ryan Seacrest.
+But everything has ups and downs, and the trade-off here is that what you don't get with this approach is any sort of remove.
+You don't get to romanticize public figures in the way you can when they talk a lot less.
+(This is not to condone the romanticizing of celebrities as a good thing; it's to argue that this isn't a phenomenon that's been ginned up for this wedding, and it far predates Ryan Seacrest.)

-The paparazzi, of course, follows the royal family doggedly; we need not repeat the stories of that, I don't think.
+The paparazzi, of course, follow the royal family doggedly; we need not repeat the stories of that, I don't think.
 But they don't chatter back all the time.
-They'll do an interview now and then, but for the most part, they're not yip-yapping in public about every thing that comes into their heads.
+They'll do an interview now and then, but for the most part, they're not yip-yapping in public about every last thing that comes into their heads.
 It's kind of quaint, when you read regularly about celebrity sex tapes, to see people who issue official palace statements when they have something to say instead of calling TMZ.